nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `SessionCreateCommand#run` method is then invoked to run the `session /create` command.
 4. Once the command runs, `SessionCreateCommand#run` method checks if there is an existing session with the same session name.
-   * If an existing session with the specified session name is found, a message indicating that another session with the same name exists is printed using `TextUI#printlnMessage` and control is returned to `Splitlah`.
+   * If an existing session with the specified session name is found, a message indicating that another session with the same name exists is printed using `TextUI#printlnMessage` and control is returned to `SplitLah`.
 5. The `SessionCreateCommand` class creates a new `Session` object using the session name, session date, and person list.
 6. The list of `Session` objects are managed by a `Profile` object, hence `Manager#getProfile` is called to obtain the `Profile` object, which is used to call the `Profile#addSession` method in order to store the new `Session` object.